astronomer/docs/astro/install-aws.md

 For the AWS account you created as a prerequisite, provide Astronomer with:

 - Your AWS Account ID.
-- Your preferred Astro Cluster name.
+- Your preferred Astro cluster name.
-- The AWS region that you want to host your Cluster in.
+- The AWS region that you want to host your cluster in.
 - Your preferred node instance type.
 - Your preferred maximum node count.

-If not specified, Astronomer will create a Cluster with two `m5.xlarge` nodes in `us-east-1` and a maximum node count of 20 by default.
+If not specified, Astronomer will create a cluster with two `m5.xlarge` nodes in `us-east-1` and a maximum node count of 20 by default.
 For information on all supported regions and configurations, see [AWS Resource Reference](resource-reference-aws.md).

-From here, our team will provision an Astro Cluster according to the specifications you provided.
+From here, our team will provision an Astro cluster according to the specifications you provided.

 ## Step 3: Create a cross-account IAM role for Astro

-Once your Astro Cluster has been created, an Astronomer team member will provide you with an [External ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) that will allow Astronomer to connect to your AWS account.
+Once your Astro cluster has been created, an Astronomer team member will provide you with an [External ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) that will allow Astronomer to connect to your AWS account.
 Save the External ID as a secret or in an otherwise secure format for use in the AWS CLI.

 Then, click the link below to create an [cross-account admin IAM role](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html#getting-started_create-admin-group-console) for Astro in your new AWS account: